The following presentation and steps describe the process of requesting and receiving financial aid to help pay for your college education.

 - Your Financial Aid File will not be processed until all documents are submitted.

-- If you submit all your documents by early June, you will be guaranteed your Financial Aid the first week of school.
+- If you submit all your documents by early June, we will make every effort to disburse your Financial Aid during the first week of school.

 - Allow 4-6 weeks to process your file.

 - Always be aware that more documentation may be required.
-If this is the case you will be contacted by our office immediately.
+If this is the case you will be contacted by our office immediately using the Messages link in eServices.

 - Some files may be released to the Department of Education, or the California Student Aid Commission.
 If this is the case, your file may be delayed a week or two.